 If you don’t want to put the manure directly in your compost pile, you can instead apply it to the garden separately.
 Keep this saying in mind: “Fresh in the fall, compost come spring.”
 According to Colorado State University, fresh manure should be applied at least four months prior to harvest.

 You can use fresh manure in the fall because it will have all winter to break down.
-In the fall, shovel about four inches of manure on top of your vegetable and flower gardens.
+In the fall, shovel about four inches of manure on top of your flower and vegetable gardens.
 Top this with your composted material and let it sit through the winter.
 Come spring, all you have to do is lightly turn this into your soil and you will be planting your flowers and seedlings into a REALLY healthy place.

 Did you know not all manure has the same nutrient content?
-For example rabbit manure has a much higher nitrogen concentration, so is better for nitrogen loving plants like broccoli, cabbage and cauliflower.
+For example, rabbit manure has a much higher nitrogen concentration, so is better for nitrogen loving plants like broccoli, cabbage, and cauliflower.
 But don’t get too hung up on this, if you mix in plenty of other material and apply manure in the fall, chances are you will be just fine.
 Just remember to wear gloves when handling manure!